MEDIA

 • Innovation & Technology

-Two column articles by Prof. Erwin HUANG, the Adjunct Professor of Division of Integrative Systems & Design (ISD), with one on "Nobel Laureate Demis Hassabis: A Cross-Disciplinary AI Pioneer", and another on "Embracing New Technologies to Prepare for an Unknown Future."
+A column article by Prof. Erwin HUANG, the Adjunct Professor of Division of Integrative Systems & Design (ISD), on the rise of AI and its impacts on the legacy of Hayao Miyazaki's art.
 (HK Economic Times)

 Media Credit : 紫荊雜誌